zuozhenggh/learning-library/security-library/database/data-safe/provision-audit-alert-policies/provision-audit-alert-policies.md

 - An Oracle Cloud account
 - Access to an Oracle Data Safe service
-- Access to an Autonomous Database, sample data for Oracle Data Safe loaded into the database, and the Activity Auditing feature enabled on your database
+- Access to an Autonomous Database and sample data for Oracle Data Safe loaded into the database
+- The Activity Auditing feature enabled on your database
-- Oracle Data Safe privileges to use the Activity Auditing feature on your database
+- Privilege to use the Activity Auditing feature in Oracle Data Safe

 ### Assumptions